asift91/Manual_Migration/option1.md

 		- You should get a cryptic response which includes the version number of the MySQL server.
 		- If you are attempting to run two instances of Moodle on different ports, use the ip address of the host (not localhost) in the $CFG->dbhost setting, e.g. $CFG->dbhost = 127.0.0.1:3308.
 		- You haven't created a Moodle database and assigned a user with the correct privileges to access it.
         - The Moodle database settings are incorrect.
 The database name, database user or database user password in your Moodle configuration file config.php are incorrect.
-Use phpMyAdmin to set up and check your MySQL installation.
 		- Check that there are no apostrophes or non-alphabetic letters in your MySQL username or password.
 2. Error: "500:Internal Server Error": There are several possible causes for this error.
 It is a good idea to start by checking your web server error log which should have a more comprehensive explanation.
 However, here are some known possibilities....

 	- There is a syntax error in your .htaccess or httpd.conf files.
 The way in which directives are written differs depending on which file you are using.
-You can test for configuration errors in your Apache files using the command:
+You can test for configuration errors in your nginx files using the command:
 		```
-		#apachectl configtest
+		nginx -t
 		```
     - you may also see a 403: Forbidden error
 	-  the webserver executes under your own username and all files have a maximum permissions level of 755.
 Check that this is set for your Moodle directory in your control panel or (if you have access to the shell) use this command: